Hoonyyhoon/Algorithm_solving/S2/Array_String2.md

   }
 };
 ```
-- Check <br/> 1) How will you end up to think "reversely"?
+- Check <br/> 1) How will you end up thinking "reversely"?